Passive Optical Network: What is PON?

 Passive Optical Networking (PON) is an old idea with a recent implementation.
 It refers to a technology used to provide fibre to the end consumer using a point-to-multipoint architecture, in which an unpowered fibre optic “splitter“ is used to distribute data from a single optic fibre to multiple end devices.

 While originally conceived for FTTx (fibre-to-the-premises, fibre-to-the-home) applications, PONs are seeing increased use for campus and building networks – a solution called Passive Optical LAN (POL).
-The adoption of PON – deceptively simple in its technology – was spearheaded by the US Department of Defense and then picked up throughout the industry.
+The adoption of PON – deceptively simple in its technology – was spearheaded by the US Department of Defence and then picked up throughout the industry.

 If you are curious to know why it has attracted the attention of such important players in the London data networking market, and how this technology can apply to your organisation, read on!